 Antique and Classic Car Registration: State-by-State Rules

-Antique and classic plates trade away daily-driver flexibility for dramatically lower fees, exemption from emissions testing in most states, and access to specialty insurance built around an agreed-value model.
-The trade-offs follow a consistent pattern across the country: a vehicle has to be old enough (typically 25 or 30 years), used only for "occasional pleasure" or club events, and stored in a secure garage when not on the road.
+Antique and classic plates give up daily-driver flexibility in exchange for much lower fees, an emissions-testing pass in most states, and access to specialty insurance built around an agreed-value model.
+The conditions are similar wherever you live.
+The car has to be old enough, usually 25 or 30 years.
+You can only drive it for "occasional pleasure" or club events.
+And it needs a secure garage to sit in the rest of the time.

 Age thresholds: 20 / 25 / 30 / 45 years